splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 Cardinality contribution of indexed span tags and processes
 ================================================================

 When you index a new span tag or process to generate Troubleshooting MetricSets, Splunk APM runs a cardinality contribution analysis to calculate the potential total cardinality contribution after indexing the span tag or process.
-This gives you control of what you index and helps you to account for any organization limits you have to stay within.
+This gives you control of what you index and helps you to account for organization subscription limits.

 If you try to index a span tag or process that might increase the total cardinality contribution beyond your limit, you can change the existing cardinality contribution of indexed tags or processes by modifying or removing indexed span tags or processes.

 To see your TMS subscription limit, go to :guilabel:`Settings` then :guilabel:`Subscription Usage`.
-Depending on your organization subscription, this might be :guilabel:`Settings` then :guilabel:`Billing and Usage`.
+Depending on your organization subscription, you might need to go to :guilabel:`Settings` then :guilabel:`Billing and Usage`.
 Select the :guilabel:`APM` tab and then select the :guilabel:`Troubleshooting MetricSets` panel to view your subscription limit for TMS.
 You must have an admin or usage role to view subscription limits.
 To learn more about APM usage and billing, see :ref:`apm-billing-usage-index`.

 .. _manage-TMS: